 10. Not communicating or sharing Balanced Scorecard results to the width of the organization

 The BSC should be used throughout the organization.
 This is the only way they facilitate an integrated and dynamic management strategy.
 Many organizations make the mistake of leaving the BSC at a corporate level only.

 Successful organizations involve their shareholders and employees at BSC result meetings and discussion forums and communicate their BSC widely, both internally and externally.
 Also, these organizations permeate the BSC framework to many processes.
 In doing so, organizations make the BSC a central theme of their daily activities instead of a list of operational measures.

 Best Practice: Instill the strategy through the BSC, as the center and head of the organization and business processes.

-We provide our customers the tools and expertise needed to help them clarify their strategy, translate it into operational terms and monitor it to ensure it is implemented effectively.
+We provide our customers the insights, tools and expertise needed to help them clarify their strategy, translate it into operational terms and monitor it to ensure it is implemented effectively.

 So go ahead, browse our webpage and get to know us better, or send us an e-mail; our consultants would be delighted to answer any questions you may have: firstname.lastname@example.org